koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ----------------------

 <!-- note
-we can implement the function as the insertBefore function.
+we implement the function as the insertBefore function.
-First, we remove the child from the parentInstance that is a parent of list items.
+First, we remove the child variable from the parentInstance variable that is a parent of list items.
-Second, we insert the child before the beforeChild.
+Second, we insert the child variable before the beforeChild variable.

 This is an example that I've implemented the operations as JavaScript.
 -->